SmokinCaterpillar/blog/2017_01_18_ias_money/ias_money.md

 ```
 Note, `finney` is a convenient Solidity constant meaning 0.001 *ETH*, i.e. 1000 `finney` are 1 *ETH*.
 Hence, 1 *ISE* token costs 0.001 *ETH*.
 Still with me?
 Good!

  Next, let us take a look at the initialization of our *ISE* token.
 In the constructor we simply create 42,000 tokens out of thin air.
 Yeah, just like that, no mining, no annoying proof-of-work, it's magic!
+Ok, the miners will have to include our contract into the Blockchain, so some mining will be involved, but let us not get hung up on such technicalities.

-The holder of these new tokens is the *ISE* smart contract itself (`this`):
+ After the contract is deployed, the initial holder of our new tokens is the *ISE* smart contract itself (`this`):

 ```
 function IaSEther() public{